kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 >There are many other steps to getting a data insight that are equally, if not more, time-consuming.
 Here are a few examples: deciding the initial requirements, finding the right tool, security reviews, setting up environments, reviewing the code that defines the data transformation layer, data quality spot checks, updating data catalogs, waiting for merges to build reports, internal marketing for that data asset... the list goes on.

-If you have several CI/CD pipelines or unit tests taking more and more time to run due to Python engine, switching to a more optimized SQL framework base on Rust can be a nice choice to streamline and get things done faster.
+If you have several CI/CD pipelines or unit tests taking more and more time to run due to the Python engine, switching to a more optimized SQL framework based on Rust can be a nice choice to streamline and get things done faster.

 Check out [Quary GitHub repository](https://github.com/quarylabs/quary) and [documentation](https://www.quary.dev/docs) for more details on the solution